-Officeholder and Candidate Campaign Statement - Short Form Date Stamp CALIFORNIA 470 Date of election if applicable: (Month, Day, Year) Amendment (Explain Below) For Official Use Only 1.
-Statement Covers Calendar Year 20 2.
-Officeholder or Candidate Information NAME OF OFFICEHOLDER OR CANDIDATE 1 3.
-Office Sought or Held d STREET ADDRESS JURISDICTION (LOCATION) DISTRICT NUMBER (IF APPLICABLE) CITY STATE ZIP CODE I AREA CODE/DAYTIME PHONE NUMBER OPTIONAL: FAX / E-MAIL ADDRESS 4.
-Committee Information List all committees of which you have knowledge that are primarily formed to receive contributions or to make expenditures on behalf of your candidacy.
+Officeholder and Candidate Campaign Statement - Short Form Date Stamp CALIFORNIA 470 FORM Short Form Date of election if applicable: (Month, Day, Year) Amendment (Explain Below) For Official Use Only

+1. Statement Covers Calendar Year 20 .

+2. Officeholder or Candidate Information 3.
+Office Sought or Held NAME OF OFFICEHOLDER OR CANDIDATE OFFICE SOUGHT OR HELD STREET ADDRESS JURISDICTION (LOCATION) DISTRICT (IF APPLI T NUMBER CABLE) СПУ STATE ZIP CODE AREA CODE/DAYTIME PHONE NUMBER OPTIONAL: FAX / E-MAIL ADDRESS

+4. Committee Information

+List all committees of which you have knowledge that are primarily formed to receive contributions or to make expenditures on behalf of your candidacy.

 COMMITTEE NAME AND I.D.
+NUMBER COMMITTEE ADDRESS NAME OF TREASURER

+5. Verification

-NUMBE R COMMITTI EE ADDRESS N IAME OF TREASURER 5.
-Verification I I declare under penalty of perjury that to the best all reasonable diligence in preparing this statement t of my knowledge I anticipate that I will re ent.
-I certify under penalty of perjury unde eceive less the er the laws o nan \$2,000 and that I will spe f the State of California that t and less than \$2,000 during the foregoing is true and corre ne calendar year and that I have use ect.
-Executed on Ву
+I declare under penalty of perjury that to the best of my knowledge I anticipate that I will receive less than \$2,000 and that I will spend less than \$2,000 during the calendar year and that I have used all reasonable diligence in preparing this statement.
+I certify under penalty of perjury under the laws of the State of California that the foregoing is true and correct.

-DATE
+-

+Even uted on Dv

-SIGNATURE OF OFFICEHOLDER OR CANDIDATE
+Executed on DATE ву SIGNATURE OF OFFICEHOLDER OR CANDIDATE

-Officeholder and Candidate

-Campaign Statement Form 470 Supplement Amendment (Explain Below) Date Stamp CALIFORNIA 470 SUPPLEMENT

-SEE INSTRUCTIONS ON REVERSE For Official Use Only

-This form is written notification that the officeholder/candidate listed below has received made expenditures of \$2,000 or more during the calendar year. d contributions totaling \$2,000 or more or has
+Officeholder and Candidate Campaign Statement Form 470 Supplement Amendment (Explain Below) Date Stamp CALIFORNIA FORM SUPPLEMENT SEE INSTRUCTIONS ON REVERSE For Official Use Only This form is written notification that the officeholder/candidate listed below has received comade expenditures of \$2,000 or more during the calendar year.

 1. Officeholder or Candidate Information

 NAME OF OFFICEHOLDER OR CANDIDATE

 STREET ADDRESS

 CITY STATE ZIP CODE

+AREA CODE/DAYTIME PHONE NUMBER

-AREA CODE/DAYTIME PHONE NUMBER OPTIONAL: FA X / E-MAIL ADDRESS
+AREA CODE/DAT TIME PHONE NUMBER OF HUNAL.
+FAX / OPTIONAL: FAX / E-MAIL ADDRESS

 2. Office Sought

-OFFICE SOUGHT DISTRICT NUMBER (IF APPLICABLE)
+OFFICE SOUGHT DISTRICT NUMBER

+(IF APPLICABLE)

 DATE OF ELECTION (MONTH, DAY, YEAR)

-3. Date Contributions Totaling \$2,000 or More Were Received or Dat e Expenditures of \$2,000 or More Were Made
+3. Date Contributions Totaling \$2,000 or More Were Received or Date Expenditures of \$2,000 or More Were Made